-As Management of The Children's Kiva Montessori Charter School also known as Children's Kiva Montessori School (CKMS or the School), we offer readers of these basic financial statements this narrative overview and analysis of the financial activities of the School for the fiscal year ended June 30, 2019.
+As Management of The Children's Kiva Montessori Charter School (CKMS or the School), we offer readers of these basic financial statements this narrative overview and analysis of the financial activities of the School for the fiscal year ended June 30, 2020.
 We encourage readers to consider the information presented here in conjunction with additional information provided in the accompanying financial statements.